 Education and Teaching

-Education and Teaching are essential components to the Fellowship.
+Education and teaching are essential components to the Fellowship.
 Fellows will develop and enhance teaching skills with a particular emphasis on new methods and web-based technology.
-Fellows are expected to give lectures at local courses and may have opportunities to take part in national courses.
+Fellows are expected to take turns leading POCUS rounds, give lectures at local courses and may have opportunities to take part in national courses.
 In addition, bedside teaching is also required and will take part throughout the year.

 The Department of Emergency Medicine at the University of Ottawa maintains one of the most active research programs in Canada.
 With access to world-class researchers and excellent infrastructure it is expected that fellows will complete and submit a research project for presentation and publication.

 As mentioned previously, fellows planning a career path as a POCUS Researcher may want to consider our two year POCUS AFC and Masters of Clinical Epidemiology program which will provide formal direction through coursework and completion of a research project or thesis on a POCUS related topic.
 The completion of the POCUS AFC requirements will be done longitudinally throughout the two years to balance the requirements of the research component and coursework.

 Fellows will learn how to develop, direct, and maintain a Clinical Sonography program.
 This will include providing physician credentialing and organizing and managing a quality improvement program.
 The ability to develop and maintain inter-professional relationships is essential.
 Fellows will understand the process of equipment evaluation and purchasing and provide ongoing equipment maintenance.
 It is expected that Fellows will take part in leadership activities advocating and promoting POCUS.

 A complete list of the Competency Training Requirements as set out by the Royal College of Physicians and Surgeons of Canada is available on the Royal College’s website here